 As for our water parks and splash pads, all are now open.

 - Splash Island Family Waterpark - The Town of Plainfield has decided to open their outdoor water park at 50 percent capacity.

 - Splash Island Indoor - It has reopened with restrictions including no open swim times for the public.
 The capacity for the indoor pool is 25 people, so participants must sign up for both aquatics classes and lap swim to secure a spot.

 - Richard A. Carlucci Recreation & Aquatics Center - The facility can now have up to 250 guests under the new guidelines, but that is all that will be allowed in at one time.
 The indoor courts will be open for basketball shoot around and pickleball only.
 The Playworld children's area remains closed, however.

-- Splash Pads - The splash pads at Hummel Park in Plainfield and Washington Township Park in Avon are open.
-Watermill Splash Pad at Williams Park in Brownsburg reopens July 4.
+- Splash Pads - All three splash pads at Hummel Park in Plainfield, Washington Township Park in Avon and Watermill Splash Pad at Williams Park in Brownsburg are open.

 I checked with all of our park officials and all playgrounds throughout Hendricks County are now open.